Pre-certification video: Introduction of legislation

 In 1984, the UK government introduced the Video Recordings Act, which effectively meant that all pre-recorded videocassettes had to be officially classified by an independent body called the BBFC (British Board of Film Classification) before they could legally be released in the United Kingdom.
 There were some exceptions to this, such as music, educational, documentary and religious programmes providing they contained no profanity, sexual or violent content.
 These could be released with an Exempt status.
-Everything else had to be classified - and the costs of getting a cassette classified were quite high!
+Everything else had to be classified - and the costs of getting a cassette classified were considerable.

 Before the VRA (Video Recordings Act) came into force, videos were not subject to classification, certification or censorship by any official means (although some companies chose to implement their own, and of course the Obscene Publications Act (1959) meant hardcore pornography would have been swiftly and severely dealt with (at least if it was on ready display).